 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1An illegal blow that strikes below an opponent's waist.‘the referee hadn't seen the low blow and declined to call a timeout’
+1An unlawful blow that lands below an opponent's waist:‘the referee hadn't seen the low blow and declined to call a timeout’

 - ‘Then in the eighth round Ruiz had to wait five minutes to resume after another Johnson low blow.’